Solid Cache in Rails 8: When the Database Is the Right Cache

 db/cache_schema.rbfor Ruby schema formatdb/cache_structure.sqlfor SQL schema format

-After that you configure your database.yml to include a cache database (or connection) and run db:prepare in production to create the cache database and load schema.
+After that you configure your database.yml to include a cache database (or connection) and run db:prepare during deploy to create the cache database and load schema.

 Configure the cache database (recommended)

 Store cache entries in a separate database to isolate IO from your core OLTP traffic.
-This is the recommended setup for production - it keeps cache churn from affecting your primary database’s autovacuum and query planner behavior.
+This is the recommended setup for deployed apps - it keeps cache churn from affecting your primary database's autovacuum and query planner behavior.

-A typical production setup for Postgres might look like this:
+A typical Postgres setup might look like this:

 # config/database.yml